junxit/us-congress-bills-114/bill.md

   - **(1)** *Travel expenses* The members of the BSVC shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5, United States Code, while away from their homes or regular places of business in the performance of service for the BSVC.
   - **(2)** *Detail of Federal employees* With the affirmative vote of four of the members of the BSVC, any Federal Government employee, with the approval of the head of the appropriate Federal agency or congressional office, may be detailed to the BSVC without reimbursement, and such detail shall be without interruption or loss of civil service status, salary, benefits, or privileges.
   - **(3)** *Office space and assistance* Upon the request of the BSVC, the Secretary of Homeland Security shall provide reasonable and appropriate office space, supplies, and administrative assistance.
-- **(q)** *Termination* The BSVC shall terminate after determining the accuracy of the seventh annual metrics submission required under subsection (n)(2) of section 3.
+- **(q)** *Termination* The BSVC shall terminate after determining the accuracy of the tenth annual metrics submission required under subsection (n)(2) of section 3.

 ## § 5.
 Required consequence

 The Chief of the Border Patrol shall impose a consequence for each alien apprehended pursuant to the Border Patrol’s Consequence Delivery System.

 ## § 6.
+Patrol by the Border Patrol of physical land border

+- **(a)** *In general* The Chief of the Border Patrol shall direct agents of the Border Patrol to patrol as close to the physical land border as possible, consistent with the accessibility to such areas.
+- **(b)** *Forward operating base personnel* The Chief of the Border Patrol shall deploy the maximum practicable number of Border Patrol agents to forward operating bases along the southern land border of the United States to meet the requirements of this section.

+## § 7.
 Tactical flexibility

-The Chief of the Border Patrol may alter the capability deployment referred to in subsection (b) of section 3 if the Chief determines, after consultation with the appropriate congressional committees, that the principal border security threats referred to in subsection (f)(2)(A) of such section require such alteration.
+- **(a)** *Southern land border* The Chief of the Border Patrol may alter the capability deployment referred to in subsection (b) of section 3 if the Chief determines, after consultation with the appropriate congressional committees, that the principal border security threats referred to in subsection (f)(2)(A) of such section require such alteration.
+- **(b)** *Northern land border* The Chief of the Border Patrol may alter the capability deployment referred to in subsection (c) of section 15 if the Chief determines, after consultation with the appropriate congressional committees, that the threat analysis referred to in subsection (a) of such section requires such alteration.

-## § 7.
+## § 8.
 Deployment of certain aviation assets to the southern land border

 - **(a)** *In general* The Secretary of Defense, in collaboration with the Secretary of Homeland Security, may allocate additional aviation assets of the Department of Defense to the southern land border of the United States to assist the Secretary of Homeland Security in achieving situational awareness and operational control in accordance with section 3(a).
 - **(b)** *Additional requirements*
   - **(1)** *Plan* Not later than 180 days after the date of the enactment of this Act, the Secretary of Homeland Security shall submit to the appropriate congressional committees and the BSVC a plan for the Department of Homeland Security to acquire and deploy aviation capabilities of the Department along the southern land border of the United States.
   - **(2)** *DHS deployment* Not later than 180 days after the submission of the plan under paragraph (1), the Secretary of Homeland Security shall begin acquiring and deploying to the southern land border of the United States aviation capabilities of the Department of Homeland Security acquired in accordance with such plan.

-## § 8.
+## § 9.
 U.S. Customs and Border Protection officer and agent authorization

 - **(a)** *Border Patrol* The Border Patrol shall maintain an active duty presence of not fewer than 21,370 full time equivalent agents.
 - **(b)** *Office of Field Operations* The Office of Field Operations of U.S. Customs and Border Protection shall maintain not fewer than 23,775 full time equivalent officers.
 - **(c)** *Office of Air and Marine* The Office of Air and Marine of U.S. Customs and Border Protection shall maintain not fewer than 1,675 full time equivalent agents.

-## § 9.
+## § 10.
 Office of Air and Marine flight hours

 - **(a)** *Increased flight hours* The Secretary of Homeland Security shall ensure not fewer than 130,000 annual flight hours of the Office of Air and Marine of U.S. Customs and Border Protection.
 - **(b)** *Unmanned aerial systems* The Office of Air and Marine of U.S. Customs and Border Protection shall operate unmanned aerial systems not less than 16 hours per day, seven days per week.
+- **(c)** *Unmanned aerial systems report* The Office of Air and Marine of U.S. Customs and Border Protection shall annually submit to the appropriate congressional committees a report regarding the requirement referred to in subsection (b).
+Such report shall describe the number of hours the Office of Air and Marine operated unmanned aerial systems—
+  - **(1)** in a transit zone;
+  - **(2)** on a land border;
+  - **(3)** on a maritime border; and
+  - **(4)** to assist other Federal, State, local, and tribal law enforcement agencies.

-## § 10.
+## § 11.
 Air and Marine prioritization

 The Assistant Commissioner for the Office of Air and Marine of U.S. Customs and Border Protection shall assign the greatest prioritization to support requests from the Chief of the Border Patrol to carry out the requirements of section 3(a).

-## § 11.
+## § 12.
 Border Patrol flexibility

 - **(a)** *Transfer* The Chief of the Border Patrol may transfer Border Patrol agents, on a voluntary basis, to high traffic areas, as determined by the Chief.
 - **(b)** *Incentive bonus* At the discretion of the Chief of the Border Patrol, a Border Patrol agent may be eligible for an incentive bonus for any transfer carried out pursuant to subsection (a) if the Chief determines that such transfer is critical to the risk-based approach of the Border Patrol to patrolling the international borders of the United States.
 - **(c)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $30,000,000 for each fiscal year.

-## § 12.
+## § 13.
 Prohibition on actions that impede border security on certain Federal land

-- **(a)** *Prohibition on Secretaries of the Interior and Agriculture* The Secretary of the Interior or the Secretary of Agriculture shall not impede, prohibit, or restrict activities of U.S. Customs and Border Protection on Federal land located within 100 miles of the United States border with Mexico that is under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture, to execute search and rescue operations, and to prevent all unlawful entries into the United States, including entries by terrorists, other unlawful aliens, instruments of terrorism, narcotics, and other contraband through such international border.
+- **(a)** *Prohibition on Secretaries of the Interior and Agriculture* The Secretary of the Interior or the Secretary of Agriculture shall not impede, prohibit, or restrict activities of U.S. Customs and Border Protection on Federal land located within 100 miles of the United States border with Mexico and the United States border with Canada that is under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture, to execute search and rescue operations, and to prevent all unlawful entries into the United States, including entries by terrorists, other unlawful aliens, instruments of terrorism, narcotics, and other contraband through such international borders.
 These authorities of U.S. Customs and Border Protection on such Federal land apply whether or not a state of emergency exists.
-- **(b)** *Authorized activities of U.S. Customs and Border Protection* U.S. Customs and Border Protection shall have immediate access to Federal land within 100 miles of the United States border with Mexico that is under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture for purposes of conducting the following activities on such land to prevent all unlawful entries into the United States, including entries by terrorists, other unlawful aliens, instruments of terrorism, narcotics, and other contraband through such international border:
+- **(b)** *Authorized activities of U.S. Customs and Border Protection* U.S. Customs and Border Protection shall have immediate access to Federal land within 100 miles of the United States borders with Mexico and Canada that are under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture for purposes of conducting the following activities on such land to prevent all unlawful entries into the United States, including entries by terrorists, other unlawful aliens, instruments of terrorism, narcotics, and other contraband through such international border:
   - **(1)** Construction and maintenance of roads.
   - **(2)** Construction and maintenance of barriers.
   - **(3)** Use of vehicles to patrol, apprehend, or rescue.
   - **(4)** Installation, maintenance, and operation of communications and surveillance equipment and sensors.
   - **(5)** Deployment of temporary tactical infrastructure.
 - **(c)** *Clarification relating to waiver authority*
   - **(1)** *In general* Notwithstanding any other provision of law (including any termination date relating to the waiver referred to in this subsection), the waiver by the Secretary of Homeland Security on April 1, 2008, under section 102(c)(1) of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (8 U.S.C.
-1103 note; Public Law 104–208) of the laws described in paragraph (2) with respect to certain sections of the international border between the United States and Mexico shall be considered to apply to all Federal land under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture within 100 miles of such international border for the activities of U.S. Customs and Border Protection described in subsection (b).
+1103 note; Public Law 104–208) of the laws described in paragraph (2) with respect to certain sections of the international borders between the United States and Mexico and the United States and Canada shall be considered to apply to all Federal land under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture within 100 miles of such international borders for the activities of U.S. Customs and Border Protection described in subsection (b).
   - **(2)** *Description of laws waived* The laws referred to in paragraph (1) are limited to the Wilderness Act (16 U.S.C.
 1131 et seq.), the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.), the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.), the National Historic Preservation Act (16 U.S.C.
 470 et seq.), Public Law 86–523 (16 U.S.C.
 469 et seq.), the Act of June 8, 1906 (commonly known as the “Antiquities Act of 1906”; 16 U.S.C.
 431 et seq.), the Wild and Scenic Rivers Act (16 U.S.C.
 1271 et seq.), the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.), the National Wildlife Refuge System Administration Act of 1966 (16 U.S.C.
 668dd et seq.), the Fish and Wildlife Act of 1956 (16 U.S.C.
 742a et seq.), the Fish and Wildlife Coordination Act (16 U.S.C.
 661 et seq.), subchapter II of chapter 5, and chapter 7, of title 5, United States Code (commonly known as the “Administrative Procedure Act”), the National Park Service Organic Act (16 U.S.C.
 1 et seq.), the General Authorities Act of 1970 (Public Law 91–383) (16 U.S.C.
 1a–1 et seq.), sections 401(7), 403, and 404 of the National Parks and Recreation Act of 1978 (Public Law 95–625, 92 Stat.
 3467), and the Arizona Desert Wilderness Act of 1990 (16 U.S.C.
 1132 note; Public Law 101–628).
 - **(d)** *Protection of legal uses* This section may not be construed to provide—
   - **(1)** authority to restrict legal uses, such as grazing, hunting, mining, or public-use recreational and backcountry airstrips on land under the jurisdiction of the Secretary of the Interior or the Secretary of Agriculture; or